Towns & Places

 Rich in history, Marshall County was for years, a vast prairie covered with a waving sea of wild grasses and large herds of buffalo that for centuries had wandered almost unmolested across them.
-Nothing disturbed the solitude, save an occasional band of Indians in search of prey or the hardy frontiersman who is always found far in advance of the onward march of civilization.
-The first known white men to visit the area were the explorers of Stephen Long’s Expedition, who passed through the area in 1819 and 1820 on their way from Pittsburgh, Pennsylvania to the Rocky Mountains.
+Nothing disturbed the solitude, save an occasional band of Indians searching for prey or the hardy frontiersman who is always found far in advance of the onward march of civilization.
+The first known white men to visit the area were the explorers of Stephen Long’s Expedition, who passed through the area in 1819 and 1820 on their way from Pittsburgh, Pennsylvania, to the Rocky Mountains.
 General John C. Fremont led a similar expedition through what is now Marshall County in the early 1840s, and in 1847 Joseph Smith, the Mormon Apostle, with his band of followers from Illinois, opened a permanent trail crossing the Big Blue River six miles below the present-day city of Marysville.
-The spot was afterward called “Mormon” as it became a regular camping place for Mormon people who, in the next two years, crossed the plains by the thousands.
-In 1849 this trail was used by California gold hunters and the place was called “California Crossing.”
+The spot was afterward called “Mormon” as it became a regular camping place for Mormon people who crossed the plains by the thousands in the next two years.
+In 1849, California gold hunters used this trail, and the place was called “California Crossing.”
 Later it was known as Independence Crossing.

-It was at this popular crossing, that the first settler, A.G.
+At this popular crossing, the first settler, A.G.
 Woodward, made his home in 1848.
 The next year, the Military Route from Fort Leavenworth to the Great Salt Lake was surveyed, which located a more practical crossing of the Big Blue River, about six miles above the old ford.

 Until 1854, Marshal continued to spend his winters in Missouri, but each spring would return to operate his ferry.
-He also built a row of rude log cabins, established a blacksmith shop, and opened a small general store, that in addition to minimal supplies, also stocked low-grade tobacco and whiskey, which he traded with the Indians.
+He also built a row of rude log cabins, established a blacksmith shop, and opened a small general store.
+In addition to minimal supplies, he also stocked low-grade tobacco and whiskey, which he traded with the Indians.

 In the spring of 1854, James McCloskey, a Scotchman by birth, who had been an Indian trader among the Sioux on the Upper Platte River since 1839, and who had adopted the Indian habits, “came in this country with a half dozen other traders and their families, and decided to settle.
-The party was invited by Francis J. Marshall to settle in Marysville.
-They also received an urgent invitation from Louis Tremble, a Potawatomie half-breed, who had located a short time previously on the Vermillion River, at “Independence Crossing,” where he maintained a toll bridge, to settle near him.
-McCloskey and family located on the Big Blue River near Marysville, while the balance of the party settled on the Vermillion River.
+Francis J. Marshall invited the party to settle in Marysville.
+They also received an urgent invitation from Louis Tremble, a Potawatomie half-breed, who had previously located a short time on the Vermillion River at “Independence Crossing,” where he maintained a toll bridge settle near him.
+McCloskey and his family settled on the Big Blue River near Marysville, while the balance of the party settled on the Vermillion River.

 The first Probate Judge of Marshall County was James Doniphan, who held the first term of court on October 10, 1855.
 Alexander Clark was the first sheriff, receiving his commission in October 1855, but was killed the next June while attempting to arrest two horse thieves.

 In 1856, a colony of 85 South Carolina men organized at Atchison, Kansas, the Palmetto Town Company.
 They soon traveled to Marshall County, the site of the old ferry at Independence Crossing was purchased from Francis J. Marshall for $500, and a town was laid out called Palmetto.
-At about the same time Francis J. Marshall laid out a town around his trading post and ferry which he called Marysville, after his wife.
-The two communities were at variance for the next two years, and in some cases their quarrels were settled with pistols.
-At last Marshall induced the South Carolinians to move their town up the river to Marysville.
-Settlers continued to arrive in the next few years forming the settlements of Beattie, Irving, Blue Rapids, Lane’s Ford, Frankfort, and others.
+At about the same time, Francis J. Marshall laid out a town around his trading post and ferry which he called Marysville, after his wife.
+The two communities were at variance for the next two years, and in some cases, their quarrels were settled with pistols.
+At last, Marshall induced the South Carolinians to move their town up the river to Marysville.
+Settlers continued to arrive in the next few years, forming Beattie, Irving, Blue Rapids, Lane’s Ford, Frankfort, and others.

 As was the case with nearly every county, Marshall had a county seat contest.
-The Territorial Legislature placed it at Marysville in 1855, but in 1859, T.S.
-Vaile, who was a member of the Free-State Legislature, had the county seat changed to a new “town” named Sylvan, as Marysville was reputed to be a pro-slavery town at the time.
+The Territorial Legislature placed it at Marysville in 1855.
+Still, in 1859, T.S.
+Vaile, a member of the Free-State Legislature, had the county seat changed to a new “town” named Sylvan, as Marysville was reputed to be a pro-slavery town at the time.
 However, by a vote of the people, it was taken back to Marysville.
 By 1860 the population was 2,280, well distributed over the county.

 When the Civil War broke out in the spring of 1861, the War Department made Marysville the recruiting station for Washington and Marshall counties, which raised three full companies.
-Out of 450 voters Marshall County furnished in all 431 men for the Union army.
-At that time Marshall County was, at times, the seat of panics arising from Indian depredations.
+Out of 450 voters, Marshall County furnished in all 431 men for the Union army.
+At that time, Marshall County was, at times, the seat of panic arising from Indian depredations.
 Emigrants, Frenchman, and settlers who had ventured farther west were often driven into the county.
 There was some fear that the older settlements would be attacked while depleted of able-bodied fighters.
 In 1862 a raid was made into Washington County, to which a detachment of soldiers was sent out, but no Indians were seen.
-In 1864 an Indian raid was made on the Little Blue River and on August 10th, refugees began arriving at Marysville in wagons, each party telling of terrible outrages and tortures of those who were captured.
+In 1864 an Indian raid was made on the Little Blue River.
+On August 10th, refugees began arriving at Marysville in wagons, each party telling of terrible outrages and tortures of those captured.
 The next day, two companies were sent out after the attackers but returned without finding the Indians.

 During this time, domestic trouble was also taking place at what was known as the “Oketo Cutoff.”
 In 1863 the Overland Stage Route came by Guittard Station through Marysville.
-The proprietor of the stage line for some reason did not like Marysville and proposed to change the route to go through Oketo.
+For some reason, the proprietor of the stage line did not like Marysville and proposed to change the route to go through Oketo.
 Accordingly, he built the “cutoff” at great expense, and in October 1862, the stage began traveling that route, leaving Marysville several miles to the south.
-This was bad for the town, for it not only diverted travel but delayed the mail so that it was sometimes a month behind its regular schedule.
+This was bad for the town, for it diverted travel and delayed the mail so that it was sometimes a month behind its regular schedule.
 This precipitated a sort of neighborhood struggle in which no one was killed, but many tricks played by both sides, some of which were destructive to property.
-At one time the United States troops were called out from Fort Leavenworth to protect the stage line.
+At one time, the United States troops were called out from Fort Leavenworth to protect the stage line.
 After losing some $50,000 by the cut-off, the proprietor of the stage line changed the route back to Marysville in March 1863.

 The first train came into Marshall County over the St. Joseph & Western Railroad, which was begun in 1860 and reached the eastern limits of Marshall County in 1870.
 The next year it was extended to Marysville.
-Over the next years, more railroads would be added to the county until ample transportation and shipping points could be found in a number of locations.
+Over the next years, more railroads would be added to the county until ample transportation and shipping points could be found in several locations.

-In 1871, the location of the county seat was once again contested and several settlements were placed before the people for a vote including Waterville, Blue Rapids, Frankfort, and Marysville.
+In 1871, the county seat location was once again contested, and several settlements were placed before the people for a vote, including Waterville, Blue Rapids, Frankfort, and Marysville.
 The election resulted once again in favor of Marysville.
 The number of votes cast would indicate that there were between 13,000 and 14,000 people in the county at this time.

 In February 1873, the county awarded a contract to build a new county courthouse, which was completed in July 1874.

-Still the farmers hanged on, but the county would see calamity again on May 30, 1879, when a tornado ripped through the area, venting its fury on Irving, Frankfort, and Waterville.
-The F4 tornado had a damage path of 800 yards wide and 100 miles long.
+Still, the farmers hanged on, but the county would see calamity again on May 30, 1879, when a tornado ripped through the area, venting its fury on Irving, Frankfort, and Waterville.
+The F4 tornado had a damaged path of 800 yards wide and 100 miles long.

-When it was over, about 40 buildings were completely destroyed in Irving, about a dozen people were killed and several injured; in Waterville, some 50 structures were damaged, though there was no loss of life; and at Frankfort, five people were killed, about 50 wounded, and much damage to property occurred.
+When it was over, about 40 buildings were destroyed in Irving, about a dozen people were killed and several injured; in Waterville, some 50 structures were damaged, though there was no loss of life; and at Frankfort, five people were killed, about 50 wounded, and much property damage occurred.